 Postdoctoral positions available.
 Please send a C.V. and contact information for three references to boettiger at stanford dot edu.
 Additional information on working and living in the Stanford area and the resources available to postdocs: Stanford Office of Postdoctoral Affairs. http://postdocs.stanford.edu/

 Available immediately: advanced optics research assistant.
-Interested in learning about single molecule imaging?
-Design and assembly of optics?
-Programming instrument control software?
-Join the lab as an undergraduate researcher and assist in the building and/or programming of our first super-resolution Stochastic Optical Reconstruction Microscopy setup!
-Previous course experience in optics, electromagnetism, or python advantageous but not required.
+Interested in learning about single-molecule imaging and programming instrument control software?
+Join the lab as an undergraduate researcher and assist with programming our two super-resolution Stochastic Optical Reconstruction Microscopy setups!
+Previous experience with Matlab or Python is advantageous.
 Commitment 4-10 hrs/wk.
+Undergraduates interested in working on a summer research project in 2018 are encouraged […]

 Mathematical models allow us to develop rich predictions from quantitative measurement.
 This approach to date has been vastly more successful in physics than molecular biology, where models have enable us to predict the existence of fundamental particles long before they are detected in nature, or determine the mass of celestial bodies that we could never put on a scale and […]